FAANG/dcc-documentation/docs/sample/biosamples_submission.md

 **"Test server"** submission.
 ![Screenshot](../img/login.png)

-3. Next you will need to choose from existing domain or create new one, please follow instructions provided in a form.
+3. Next you will need to choose from existing domains or a create new one, please follow instructions provided in a form.
 Then click **"Submit records to BioSamples"**
 ![Screenshot](../img/choose_domain.png)